abhijeet141/CropForesight/README.md

 4. Open a pull request to the main repository's branch

+Congratulations! 🎉 you've made your contribution.

-Please follow the cotribution guide in all your interactions with the project
+Please follow the cotribution guide in all your interactions with the project.
+We will review your pull request and provide feedback.
+Once your changes are approved, we will merge them into the main branch.

  <a href="#top">Back to top</a>